foomprep/robby.nvim/README.md

 ![alt text](https://github.com/joorjeh/robby/blob/main/robby.png?raw=true)

 Robby is a vim plugin that gives you the power to generate and edit code using language models within your vim (or nvim) editor.
+The plugin is in alpha and will most likely change frequently (but maybe not?).

 ## Installation
 This plugins relies on commands used in [vim-fugitive](https://github.com/tpope/vim-fugitive).
 If you don't already use